-Title II- Requirements regarding creditworthiness assessment 1.
-Verification of the consumer's income
+Title II- Requirements regarding creditworthiness assessment

+1. Verification of the consumer's income

-- 1.1 The creditor should make reasonable enquiries and take reasonable steps to verify a consumer's prospect to meet his/her obligation under the credit agreement including the consumer's underlying income capacity, the consumer's income history and any variability over time. - 1.2 The creditor should use necessary, sufficient and proportionate information, that can be evidenced and that is provided by sources that are independent of the consumer. - 1.3 In the case of consumers that are self-employed or have seasonal or other irregular income, the creditor should make reasonable enquiries and take reasonable steps to verify additional information that is related to the consumer's ability to meet his/her obligations under the credit agreement, including profit capacity and third party verification documenting such income.
+1.1 The creditor should make reasonable enquiries and take reasonable steps to verify a consumer's prospect to meet his/her obligation under the credit agreement including the consumer's underlying income capacity, the consumer's income history and any variability over time.

+1.2 The creditor should use necessary, sufficient and proportionate information, that can be evidenced and that is provided by sources that are independent of the consumer.

+1.3 In the case of consumers that are self-employed or have seasonal or other irregular income, the creditor should make reasonable enquiries and take reasonable steps to verify additional information that is related to the consumer's ability to meet his/her obligations under the credit agreement, including profit capacity and third party verification documenting such income.

-The FSUG supports the above requirements, but considers they need to be more detailed and go further.
+BEUC supports the above requirements, but considers they need to be more detailed and go further.

-The FSUG considers that all creditors should be obliged to engage with borrowers and ask appropriate questions in order to evaluate their level of income and request the necessary supportive documents issued by reliable external sources (for example: salary sheets, bank statements, income tax returns of the past years, certificates from social security on the labour history of the borrower, work contracts) and any other extra documentation which they may deem necessary to verify the borrower's income.
+BEUC considers that all creditors should be obliged to engage with borrowers and ask appropriate questions in order to evaluate their level of income and request the necessary supportive documents issued by reliable external sources (for example: salary sheets, bank statements, income tax returns of the past years, certificates from social security on the labour history of the borrower, work contracts) and any other extra documentation which they may deem necessary to verify the borrower's income.
 In any case 'Low doc' or 'No doc' loans should be prohibited.

-Assessment of the capacity to repay should focus on borrowers' incomes net of non-discretionary expenditure, that is, the disposable income.
-Except pensions, including revenues such as government or social support payments is not a good idea when such revenues are temporary and never guaranteed - conditions of their allocation can change over time.
+Assessment of the capacity to repay should always and mainly focus on borrowers' incomes.
+Except pensions and child benefits, including revenues such as government or social support payments is not a good idea when such revenues are temporary and never guaranteed - conditions of their allocation can change over time.